Ephrem the Syrian: Authenticity of hymns On Epiphany

+Performance practices and gender

+The relationship between Ephrem's compositions and femininity is shown again in documentation suggesting that the madrāšê were sung by all-women choirs with an accompanying lyre.
+These women's choirs were composed of members of the Daughters of the Covenant, an important institution in historical Syriac Christianity, but they weren't always labeled as such.
+Ephrem, like many Syriac liturgical poets, believed that women's voices were important to hear in the church as they were modeled after Mary, mother of Jesus, whose acceptance of God's call led to salvation for all through the birth of Jesus.
+One variety of the madrāšê, the soghyatha, was sung in a conversational style between male and female choirs.
+The women's choir would sing the role of biblical women, and the men's choir would sing the male role.
+Through the role of singing Ephrem's madrāšê, women's choirs were granted a role in worship.

+Further writings

 Ephrem also wrote verse homilies (ܡܐܡܖ̈ܐ, mêmrê).
 These sermons in poetry are far fewer in number than the madrāšê.
-The mêmrê were written in a heptosyllabic couplets (pairs of lines of seven syllables each).
+The mêmrê were written in heptasyllabic couplets (pairs of lines of seven syllables each).

 The third category of Ephrem's writings is his prose work.
 He wrote a biblical commentary on the Diatessaron (the single gospel harmony of the early Syriac church), the Syriac original of which was found in 1957.
 His Commentary on Genesis and Exodus is an exegesis of Genesis and Exodus.
 Some fragments exist in Armenian of his commentaries on the Acts of the Apostles and Pauline Epistles.

 He also wrote refutations against Bardaisan, Mani, Marcion and others.

-Syriac churches still use many of Ephrem's hymns as part of the annual cycle of worship.
-However, most of these liturgical hymns are edited and conflated versions of the originals.

-The most complete, critical text of authentic Ephrem was compiled between 1955 and 1979 by Dom Edmund Beck, OSB, as part of the Corpus Scriptorum Christianorum Orientalium.

-Ephrem is attributed with writing hagiographies such as The Life of Saint Mary the Harlot, though this credit is called into question.

-One of works attributed to Ephrem was the Cave of Treasures, written by a much later but unknown author, who lived at the end of the 6th and the beginning of the 7th century.

 Symbols and metaphors

 Ephrem's writings contain a rich variety of symbols and metaphors.
-Christopher Buck gives a summary of analysis of a selection of six key scenarios (the way, robe of glory, sons and daughters of the Covenant, wedding feast, harrowing of hell, Noah’s Ark/Mariner) and six root metaphors (physician, medicine of life, mirror, pearl, Tree of life, paradise).
+Christopher Buck gives a summary of analysis of a selection of six key scenarios (the way, robe of glory, sons and daughters of the Covenant, wedding feast, harrowing of hell, Noah's Ark/Mariner) and six root metaphors (physician, medicine of life, mirror, pearl, Tree of life, paradise).

+Selected works

+Boasting an extensive corpus, Ephrem's poems, hymns, prayers and prose has been incorporated deeply into every facet of the Syriac tradition, from the Liturgy of the Hours (Shehimo) to Divine Liturgy.
+The following is a bedtime prayer, found in the Compline of the Shehimo for some weekdays.